Hrsh-Venket/Hrsh-Venket.github.io/_projects/Basic Hawkeye System.md

 The other issue I had in computing this homography was that my matches are pretty much coplanar (with the exception of the wheels.
 Ideally, if I could match with the rubik’s cube on the floor that would improve computation.

-### Triangulate to convert to 3D
+### Triangulate to covert to 3D

-After this, I apply the cv2.triangulate points function on these points, to compute the 3D location of the points.
-I give homogenised points as an input and it uses the least squares method to triangulate location.
-Below is the output I got on the best of the video pairs I took.
+        output I got on the best of the video pairs I took.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">